Battle of Teugen-Hausen: Operations

 On 9 April 1809, Archduke Charles gave notice to the French ambassador at Munich and Marshal François Joseph Lefebvre that Austria and France were at war.
 The next morning, Charles' army began crossing the Inn River in an invasion of the Kingdom of Bavaria.
 Only Lefebvre's VII Corps of three Bavarian divisions were available to oppose the Austrian onslaught.
 Fortunately for the Franco-Bavarians, it took six days for their enemies to reach the Isar River near Landshut.

 Napoleon did not expect the Austrians to declare war, but when it became obvious that war was imminent, he believed that hostilities would start after 15 April.
 From Paris, Napoleon ordered Marshal Louis-Alexandre Berthier to form the Armée d'Allemagne (Army of Germany) from French and Allied units located on the Danube front.
 To Berthier he sent orders to concentrate at Regensburg if the Austrians invaded Bavaria after 15 April.
 If, however, his enemies attacked before the deadline, the army was to assemble farther west at Donauwörth.
 By misfortune, an order that Napoleon sent on 10 April did not arrive until the 16th.
 A second order, elaborating on the first order, arrived late on the 13th.
 Berthier was an excellent chief of staff to Napoleon, but as an army commander he was out of his element.
 In the confusion, he misinterpreted the out-of-sequence instructions and ordered a forward concentration at Regensburg.

 Berthier commanded Davout, who had been sensibly concentrating rearward, to collect his corps at Regensburg on the left wing.
 Meanwhile, the right wing of the Grande Armée was 120 km distant, with only a thin line of Bavarians holding the center.
 On the right wing, General Nicolas Oudinot's II Corps was ordered to move toward Regensburg, while Marshal André Masséna's IV Corps was directed to move from Ulm to Augsburg.

-On 16 April, the Austrians forced a crossing over the Isar at Landshut.
+On April 16, the Austrians forced a crossing over the Isar at Landshut.
 Early the next morning, Napoleon reached the front to take over from his harried subordinate Berthier.
 He quickly ordered a new concentration near Ingolstadt.
 To this end, the emperor recalled Davout's III Corps from Regensburg on the south bank of the Danube.
-Lefebvre's Bavarians must hold the center until Davout got away.
+Lefebvre's Bavarians must hold the center until Davout gets away.

-It was not until 18 April that Napoleon realized that 80,000 Austrians menaced Davout.
+It was not until April 18 that Napoleon realized that 80,000 Austrians menaced Davout.
 He decided to send Masséna toward Landshut to threaten Archduke Charles' rear in an attempt to take the pressure off Davout.
 Meanwhile, the emperor instructed Oudinot to support Lefebvre, and directed Général de Division Dominique Vandamme's small Württemberg corps to march east from Ingolstadt.
 For his part, Archduke Charles was aware that he had a chance to destroy Davout's corps.